jimd1989/boar-midi/README.md

     boar -echo-notes | boar-midi <MIDI channel> <MIDI port (optional)>

 The program will write to `rmidi0` if a port is not specified.
 Velocity is ignored for now.
-On/off events can be newline delimited like
+On/off events are newline delimited exclusively, like

     n 60
     n 63
     n 67

-or written compactly like
+If you'd prefer to express chords in a compact manner, such as

     n60;n63;n67

+then just put

+    tr ';' '\n'

+somewhere in your pipe.
+Use the broader Unix environment to add features rather than expecting them from the program itself.

 I suspect that there are some edge cases where the parser will fail, but it's unlikely that the input will be hand-written.
 It should read from `boar -echo-notes` fine.